freezer333/ramapo-college-website/content/courses/hnrs420/lect14.md

-# HNRS 420 - Lecture 14 <br/><br/>The fully automated society - what will we do?
+# HNRS 420 - Lecture 13 <br/><br/>The fully automated society - what will we do?
 (Part 1)

-In depth discussions on the "Future" book
+We'll begin discussing in depth the ideas presented in "Who Owns the Future", and the implications of automation on society

 ## Reading List
 TBD

-## Course Material
+## Lecture Slides
-Link to powerpoint slides
+TBD

 ## Course Discussion / Outline
 **Debate** on automation